AdlerFarHorizons/NITELite-pipeline/README.md

 # The NITELite data pipeline
 Code to process images and data taken with the HAB NITELite instrument.

+NOTE: The below is deprecated and is only relevant if you plan on running the pipeline locally (unlikely).

 ## Installation

 Installation requires a few steps.